UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_ubuntu.md

 bash path/to/file
 ```

-> Note: most often this file is downloaded to the `Downloads` directory, and thus the command will look like this:
+> **Note:** Most often this file is downloaded to the `Downloads` directory, and thus the command will look like this:
 >
 >```
 >bash Downloads/Miniconda3-latest-Linux-x86_64.sh